 - Any Exercise That Requires Twisting

-- There are plenty of exercises that require you to twist and bend at the waist.
+There are plenty of exercises that require you to twist and bend at the waist.
 Avoid these until you heal as they can be very painful and detrimental to your healing process.
+It is best to consult with a professional physical therapist in Anchorage to know what exercises you can do and should avoid with a bulging disc.

 8. Sports to Avoid